 This is an enforcement decision, not a regulatory change; it reinforces existing MAR prohibitions on price manipulation (Article 12), specifically "fixing the price at an abnormal or artificial level" through timed sales at market close to influence linked ADS pricing on Nasdaq.
 It also highlights ongoing scrutiny of reporting obligations under Article L. 233-7 of the French Commercial Code for crossing 5% thresholds in listed companies.

-- Implement pre-trade surveillance for "marking the close" patterns, especially around issuer events like IPOs where Euronext closes influence external pricing
+- Implement pre-trade surveillance for "marking the close" patterns, especially around issuer events like IPOs where Euronext closes influence external pricing.

-- Enhance 5% threshold monitoring with automated alerts and timely filings (4 trading days post-threshold)
+- Enhance 5% threshold monitoring with automated alerts and timely filings (4 trading days post-threshold).

-- Review cross-border trading policies for French-listed assets, including jurisdiction assessments for non-EU funds
+- Review cross-border trading policies for French-listed assets, including jurisdiction assessments for non-EU funds.

-- Perform gap analysis on order timing controls to flag end-of-day volume spikes
+- Perform gap analysis on order timing controls to flag end-of-day volume spikes.

 Key Dates

-16 December 2024 - French version of press release published.
+- French version of press release published

 Compliance Impact